Hazelwood Park, South Australia: Transport

-For the Hazelwood Park census area, like most Australian areas, transport is primarily car based, with on average 1.56 cars per household.
-This is typified in that 68.5% of all residents drive to work and only 5.8% were passengers.
 Traffic congestion is relatively light in Hazelwood Park and only occurs during peak periods on the two main thoroughfares, Greenhill and Glynburn Roads.
 The city can typically be reached in ten minutes, and fifteen in peak periods using Greenhill Road.
 Like most Adelaide suburbs, the major roads have a 60 km/h speed limit and the side streets a 50 km/h limit.
 Hazelwood Park's road network (with few exceptions) follows the usual Adelaide grid pattern.

 Only 7.5% took the bus to work, using Adelaide Metro buses, the only public transport in the suburb.
 Normal routes into the CBD are by the 142 or 147 which both run into or close to the suburb.
 The 820/821 bus travels from the Adelaide Hills into the CBD along Greenhill Road.
 Buses typically run on 30-minute intervals during weekdays and one-hour intervals at other times.
 Unfortunately, due to the heavy emphasis on car transport in the area, the bus routes are limited and under-developed, particularly compared to the efficient public transit links to the rest of metropolitan Adelaide.